clearlinux/clear-linux-documentation/source/guides/clear/mixer.rst

 =======

-mixer stores information about the bundles included in a mix in a flat file called :file:`mixbundles`, which is located in the path set by the VERSIONS_PATH variable in :file:`builder.conf`. :file:`mixbundles` is automatically created when the mix is initiated. mixer will refresh the file each time you change the bundles in the mix.
+mixer stores information about the bundles included in a mix in a flat file named :file:`mixbundles`, which is located in the path set by the VERSIONS_PATH variable in :file:`builder.conf`. :file:`mixbundles` is automatically created when the mix is initiated. mixer will refresh the file each time you change the bundles in the mix.

 Bundles can include other bundles.
 Nested bundles can themselves include other bundles.
 If you see an unexpected bundle in your mix, it is likely a